This Is What “Never Settle for Mediocrity” Gets Wrong

 - You should optimize everything

-- There is always another level to reach
+- There is always another level waiting to be reached

-And after hearing those messages long enough, it’s easy to start believing that simply being human is no longer enough — you always have to be improving, achieving, or evolving into something better.
+And after hearing those messages long enough, it’s easy to start believing that simply being human isn’t enough anymore—you always need to be improving, achieving, or becoming something better.

 That creates pressure to: